 Staying in Pattaya

-The price of accommodation in Pattaya is relatively cheap, and the standard quite high.
-The accommodation types are extensive, including hotels, resorts, beach resorts, guest houses, apartments and private houses.
+The price of accommodation in Pattaya is relatively cheap, and the standards are quite high.
+The accommodation types are extensive, including hotels, resorts, beach resorts, guest houses, apartments, and private houses.

-It’s an extremely competitive market, which helps to keeps the prices low, you can pay as little as 200 baht for a room, or thousands of baht for a 5 star hotel or luxury villa.
+It’s an extremely competitive market, which helps to keep the prices low.
+You can pay as little as 200 baht for a room or thousands of baht for a 5-star hotel or luxury villa.

 Family Accommodation in Pattaya